Miya Ando: Personal life

 Ando spent part of her childhood in a Buddhist temple in Japan as well as on 25 acres of the Santa Cruz Mountains' redwood forest in rural coastal Northern California.
-After graduating magna cum laude from University of California, Berkeley with a degree in East Asian studies, Ando attended Yale University to study Buddhist iconography and imagery before apprenticing with a master metalsmith in Japan.
+After graduating magna cum laude from University of California, Berkeley with a degree in East Asian studies, Ando attended Yale University and Stanford University to study Buddhist iconography and imagery before apprenticing with a master metalsmith in Japan.

 Ando is a 16th-generation descendant of Bizen sword maker Ando Yoshiro Masakatsu.

 Miya Ando lives in Manhattan, New York, and has her studio in Long Island City.